gritt/mbp-fancontrol/README.md

 ## Warning!

-Please procceed with caution, you don't wanna set your fan speed to zero and damage your computer, so, test this script in an empty file, read, modify, and undestand the contents before executing it.
+Please proceed with caution, you don't wanna set your fan speed to zero and damage your computer, so, test this script in an empty file, read, modify, and understand the contents before executing it.